Why leaves change color in fall | EarthSky.org

-The vivid yellow and orange colors of fall leaves have actually been there throughout the spring and summer, but we haven’t been able to see them.
-The deep green color of chlorophyll, which helps plants absorb life-giving sunlight, hides the other colors.
-In the fall, trees break down the green pigments and nutrients stored in the leaves.
-The nutrients are shuttled into the roots for reuse in the spring
+Throughout the spring and summer, the deep green color of chlorophyll, which helps plants absorb life-giving sunlight, hides any other colors present in the leaves of trees.
+The vivid yellows and oranges of fall leaves are there, but hidden.
+In the fall, trees break down the green pigments and nutrients stored in their leaves.
+The nutrients are shuttled into the tree’s roots for reuse in the spring.
+It’s then that the trees take on their autumn hues.

 As leaves lose their chlorophyll, other pigments become visible to the human eye, according to Bryan A. Hanson, professor of chemistry and biochemistry at DePauw University who studies plant pigments.
 Some tree leaves turn mostly brown, indicating that all pigments are gone.